Comment on page

 The most common issue relates to the permissions of the user who imported a Project.
 If that user has permissions changed or removed in GitHub, the Project may no longer be accessible to Snyk for monitoring.

 Thus.
-Snyk recommends that you create a single service account user in GitHub that has the needed permissions on all repositories you wish to monitor using Snyk.
+Snyk recommends creating a single GitHub service account user with the needed permissions on all repositories you monitor using Snyk.

-After this service account user is created, you can use the single personal access token from this service account to configure the GitHub Enterprise integration in Snyk, so that all Project imports are linked to the single account in GitHub.
+After this GitHub service account user is created, you can use the single personal access token from this service account to configure the GitHub Enterprise integration in Snyk so that all Snyk Projects imported from GitHub are linked to a single GitHub service account.

-Before you configure and Import Projects using the GitHub Enterprise integration, Snyk recommends that you remove all Projects imported using the GitHub integration.
-This avoids having duplicate Projects in Snyk.
+Before you configure and Import Projects using the Snyk GitHub Enterprise integration, Snyk recommends removing all Projects imported using the GitHub integration.
+This avoids having duplicate Snyk Projects.

-If you have already created multiple Organizations and GitHub Projects have been imported to each, it may be easier to re-create the Organizations to use the GitHub Enterprise integration than to update each one manually.
+If you have already created multiple Snyk Organizations and Projects have been imported from GitHub to each Organization, it may be easier to re-create the Snyk Organizations to use the Snyk GitHub Enterprise integration than to update each one manually.
 If you choose to do this, you can copy integration settings from an existing Organization to avoid having to re-configure other integrations.

-If you already have multiple Organizations with Projects imported using the GitHub integration, follow these steps to migrate from GitHub to GitHub Enterprise integration.
+If you already have multiple Snyk Organizations with Projects imported using the GitHub integration, follow these steps to migrate from GitHub integration to GitHub Enterprise integration.

-- 2.In this new template Organization, set up the GitHub Enterprise integration using the steps at the top of the page GitHub Enterprise integration.
-The dedicated service account in those steps is a separate user account in GitHub that you will use as the connection between Snyk and GitHub.
+- 2.In this new template Organization, set up the Snyk GitHub Enterprise integration using the steps on the page GitHub Enterprise integration.
+The dedicated GitHub service account in those steps is a separate user account that you will use as the connection between Snyk and GitHub.

 - 5.Now that your new Organizations are created, you can import your Projects, choosing the GitHub Enterprise integration when you select the source.